mlearnfab/pyweb/_sources/curriculum.md

 - **Unit 3: String Methods.** In Unit 3 we study a variety of string methods.
 In the unit we will introduce concepts that are also critical to the study of collections.
-As we spend time on strings, we will briefly explore some basic concepts in Natural Language Processing.

 <p>&nbsp;</p>